dorenproctor/Scapegoat/README.md

 ### Input ###

 Put the following commands into `tree.txt`.
 One command per line.
+Note that capitalization matters and there must be whitespace in lines that take multiple words.

 • BuildTree alpha key - The input file must contain one call to BuildTree on the first line.
 This call creates a new tree with alpha weight and a first node containing key as a value.
 All operations for that input file are on this tree.
 Scapegoat trees support any alpha such that 0.5 ≤ alpha < 1.
 A high alpha value results in fewer balances, making insertion quicker but lookups and deletions slower, and vice versa for low alpha.

-• Insert key – given an integer key, create a new node with key value and insert it into the tree.
+• Insert key – given an integer key create a new node with that key and insert it into the tree.

 • Search key – find a specified key in the tree if it exists.